Beale ciphers: Deciphered message

 The plaintext of paper number 2 reads:

 I have deposited in the county of Bedford, about four miles from Buford's, in an excavation or vault, six feet below the surface of the ground, the following articles, belonging jointly to the parties whose names are given in number three, herewith:

 The first deposit consisted of ten hundred and fourteen pounds of gold, and thirty-eight hundred and twelve pounds of silver, deposited Nov. eighteen nineteen.
 The second was made Dec. eighteen twenty-one, and consisted of nineteen hundred and seven pounds of gold, and twelve hundred and eighty-eight of silver; also jewels, obtained in St. Louis in exchange to save transportation, and valued at thirteen thousand dollars.

 The above is securely packed in iron pots, with iron covers.
 The vault is roughly lined with stone, and the vessels rest on solid stone, and are covered with others.
 Paper number one describes the exact locality of the vault, so that no difficulty will be had in finding it.

 The second cipher can be decrypted fairly easily using a modified copy of the United States Declaration of Independence, but some editing is necessary.
 To decrypt it, one finds the word corresponding to the number (e.g., the first number is 115, and the 115th word in the Declaration of Independence is "instituted"), and takes the first letter of that word (in the case of the example, "I").

-Beale used a version of United States Declaration of Independence slightly different from the original, and made mistakes in numbering it.
+Beale used a version of the United States Declaration of Independence slightly different from the original, and made mistakes in numbering it.
 To extract the hidden message, the following five modifications must be applied to the original text: